Homeless Continuums of Care

 There may be 30 to 200 member agencies in a Continuum of Care representing social service providers, health care system, sheriff’s departments and jails, faith-based providers, researchers at local universities, county representatives, United Ways, local businesses, and advocates working to end homelessness.

-Our Continuums of Care lead agencies generated over $85 million in federal funds in the 2018 Continuum of Care competitive grant award process through the applications submitted to HUD.
-These applications included more than 385 individual grants to local nonprofit Continuum social services agencies and produced an additional $21 million in local matching funds to operate the programs funded through this process.
+Our Continuums of Care lead agencies generated over $114 million in federal funds in the 2022 Continuum of Care competitive grant award process through the applications submitted to HUD.
+These applications included more than 400 individual grants to local nonprofit Continuum social services agencies and produced an additional $28 million in matching funds to operate the programs funded through this process.

 Our Continuum of Care system includes the operation of a Homeless Management Information System (HMIS) by each CoC lead agency that creates a coordinated intake and assessment system within the Continuum.
 This allows the hundreds of agencies who participate in HMIS to share real-time information and coordinate existing resources to efficiently address individual client needs.